 I’ve observed one pattern that sometimes goes with these aspects and that can create a set of difficulties in finding a mate.
 The aspect is sometimes found in upwardly mobile young people, especially girls.
 In fact, I’d say the oldest child/oldest daughter is the most common.

 Because of family responsibilities and poor parental modeling, they might be called developmentally delayed in the social graces.
 They are often unaware of and even blind to the nuances and hints that guide the more subtle of social interactions, especially in the male-female realm.
 They don’t know and thus don’t give off the signals that potential partners are looking for.
-Instead, they are generally imprinted in adolescence with the sexual signals of their class of origin and may be seen as declasse by potential partners of their intended class.
 (All this happens on a nonverbal and generally subliminal level.)
 Yes, they do learn social skills in maturity and can even achieve a degree of elegance.

 The positive side of a Venus-Saturn aspect is that they don’t get older–they get better.
 Late bloomers, they may have been plain, awkward teenagers but suddenly become beauties in their 30s or 40s.
 Nor do they age as harshly as other folks—they may look years younger than their peers.

 Their popularity improves with age, too—seriousness doesn’t endear adolescents to their peers but is expected of the middle-aged and older.
 They build a support group of significant others over time, and these connections tend to be long-lasting.
 Through their serious approach to life, they can also achieve a great deal in the way of accomplishments that earn them respect.
 As they accomplish some of their important goals, they tend to relax and feel worthy of pleasure-—they’ve paid their dues.